FileChucker

 Embedding Method B: call filechucker.cgi directly, and let it display your HTML template file:

 If your server doesn't support the PHP/SSI/shtml that's necessary for Embedding Method A (above), then you can use an HTML template file instead.
-Your page will look exactly the same as with Method A; the difference is that Method B requires you to use the full URL to the CGI script itself, since your server doesn't support any other way.
+Your page will look exactly the same as with Method A; the difference is that Method B requires you to use the full URL to the CGI script itself, and not use the /upload shortcut URL, since your server doesn't support any way to use that.

 First you create an HTML file in whatever way you normally create web pages.
 Name this file encodable_app_template.html.
-In the <head> section of this file, put the strings %%css%% and %%js%% each on their own line.
-Then in the <body> section of the file, wherever you want FileChucker's output to go, put the string %%encodable_app_output%%.
-Now upload this HTML file onto your website in its top level (i.e. not in a subfolder).
+In the <body> section of the file, wherever you want FileChucker's output to go, put the string %%encodable_app_output%%.
+Then upload this HTML file onto your website in its top level (i.e. not in a subfolder).

-Now open your filechucker_prefs.cgi file and find the $PREF{print_full_html_tags} setting and set it to "no".
-Near there, you'll also find the $PREF{encodable_app_template_file} setting; set that to "%PREF{DOCROOT}/encodable_app_template.html";
+Now open your filechucker_prefs.cgi file and find the $PREF{encodable_app_template_file} setting; set that to "%PREF{DOCROOT}/encodable_app_template.html";

 Now visit www.yoursite.com/cgi-bin/filechucker.cgi and it'll use your template file.